notatallshaw/fall_guys_ping_estimate/README.md

 Reads the IP address of the Fall Guys Server from the player logs.

-Instead of reading the "ping" value from the logs the script directly pings the Fall Guys Server and presents the stats in an overlay
+Instead of reading the "ping" value from the logs the script directly pings the Fall Guys Server every 5 seconds and presents the stats in an overlay

 ## Screenshot